BrazilPowered/docker-dotnet/README.md

 2. Use an iis image for your Base Layer, the nanoserver-sac2016 version
 3. Copy the contents of this folder (the homepage and its images) to the IIS published directory on the container (C:\inetpub\wwwroot).
 Make sure to include the full path from the project root directory (./docker/homepage) so that you can build this image from there.

-Two things are required to pull this off.
+Codewise, only two things are required to pull this off.
 The first is simple: package a static HTML file on top of a server image, in this case the `microsoft/iis` image running in Nano Server.
 The second is to perform the code change in the ASP.NET app, modifying the <a href="https://github.com/BrazilPowered/docker-dotnet/blob/3-replacingparts/src/SignUp/SignUp.Web/Default.aspx.cs" target="_blank">Default.aspx.cs codebehind</a> to load the homepage content from the new component.
+You can use what the developers did here as an example in your own ASP.NET apps:

 ```cs
 namespace SignUp.Web